Ashosy/Illegal_IL_Settlements/README.md

   - Chronology of the settlers(beginning from thousand years back) in the state of Palestine that has been disputed over for decades.
   - Some terminologies often used in the conflict.
   - A map integrated that highlights the territories that under the UN law belong to Palestine but have been swarmed by Israeli settlers.
+  - A quiz with virtual and onscreen ways of answering